Kitchen Divas

 ⭐ Hint: Unwrap the part of the candy cane you will be skewering the marshmallows on and leave the cane wrapped to keep the hook secure and your hands from getting sticky.

-If you love recipes like this, you may also enjoy our marshmallow popcorn bars, Festive Gingerbread Dip, Christmas Donuts or a collection of our favorite Christmas chocolate recipes.
+If you love recipes like this, you may also enjoy our marshmallow popcorn bars.
+Festive gingerbread dip is a must make in our household...requests start coming in as early as September.
+Christmas donuts are a pleasure to look at and a pleasure to eat.
+Take a gander at this collection of our favorite Christmas chocolate recipes, you won't be disappointed.

 Overhead shot of plateful of Christmas marshmallows on plate.